yeahjack/chatgpt_zulip_bot/README.md

 - Go to your Zulip organization settings, and navigate to the "Your bots" section.
 - Click the "Add a new bot" button and follow the prompts to create a new bot.
 - Download the configuartion file and move it to this folder.
-- Rename `config.ini.example` to `config.ini` and fill in the values, note that you do not have to add `" "` around the values.
+- Rename `config.ini.example` to `config.ini` and fill in the values, note that you do not have to add commas (`" "`) around the values.

 4. Start the bot: